DJDevon3/My_Circuit_Python_Projects/Boards/atmel-samd/Adafruit Gemma M0/Candle Flicker/README.md

 Instructions: Attach the shorter leg of the LED to the GND terminal and longer leg to any analog pin usually labeled A0, A1, etc..

-With the Gemma M0 I'm using GND and pin D1/A0
+With the Gemma M0 I'm using GND and pin A0 for 1 LED.
+To add more LEDs simply add analog_out2 = AnalogOut(board.A1) for example.